cisagov/cool-accounts/images/README.md

 # cool-accounts - images subdirectory #

-This subdirectory contains Terraform code to provision the COOL "images" account.
+This subdirectory contains Terraform code to provision the COOL "Images" account.
 It creates:

 - An IAM role that allows sufficient permissions to provision all AWS resources in this account.
-This role has a trust relationship with the users account.
+This role has a trust relationship with the Users account.
 - An IAM role that allows sufficient permissions to create AWS EC2 AMIs in this account.
-This role has a trust relationship with the users account.
+This role has a trust relationship with the Users account.

 ## Bootstrapping this account ##